Back To Top

 Phase II

-A Study of the Inherited KRAS-Variant Mutation and Breast Cancer Risk
+Studying the Relationship Between Inherited KRAS Mutations and Breast Cancer Risk

 Clinical Validation of the Role of microRNA Binding Site Mutations in Cancer Risk, Prevention and Treatment

-Purpose: To analyze the association between the KRAS-variant mutation and cancer risk.
+Purpose: To study the relationship between the KRAS mutation and cancer risk.

-Who is this for?: People with stage I, stage II, stage III or metastatic (stage IV) breast cancer View full eligibility criteria
+Who is this for?: People with stage I, stage II, stage III, and stage IV (metastatic) breast cancer, or people with a family history of breast cancer.
+You must also have endometriosis or an autoimmune condition.
+View full eligibility criteria

 What's involved?